shostakovich/rocu.de/_posts/2017-10-30-hangouts-ubuntu-17-10.md

 Fortunately the solution is quite simple: [Wayland](https://de.wikipedia.org/wiki/Wayland_(Anzeige-Server)) is the new default screen server and does not support fullscreen capture.

-You can switch back to the XORG screen server: On the login screen click the gear Icon and select "Ubuntu on XORG".
+You can switch back to the XORG screen server: **On the login screen click the gear Icon and select "Ubuntu on XORG"**.

 This resolves the issue.